brtholomy/hnsw/README.md

 Where `mL` is just a normalization parameter to distribute the layers appropriately among some reasonable range.
 The idea is that the distribution of nodes among our layers decays exponentially, mirroring the logarithmic search complexity we want.
 The resulting structure is similar to the "[skip list][skiplist]", which is a sorted linked list with layers created probalistically.

-There is only one other important factor in the creation of these layers: at the stage where nearest neighbors are selected for the insertion stage in upper layers, a heuristic is applied which prefers long distance connections to nearer, thus creating graphs which are not only sparse but *wide*.
+There is one other important factor in the creation of these layers: at the stage when nearest neighbors are selected for insertion, a heuristic is applied which prefers long distance connections, thus creating graphs which are not only sparse but *wide*.
 Quoting Malkov and Yashunin again:

 > The idea of Hierarchical NSW algorithm is to separate the links according to their length scale into different layers and then search in a multilayer graph.
 In this case we can evaluate only a needed fixed portion of the connections for each element independently of the networks size, thus allowing a logarithmic scalability.